gindia/CPP-Project-Builder/README.md

 # CPP-Project-Builder for Windows
-A Powershell script to set a layout and build projects using msvc cl compiler. side note, I use vim there is a few lines that will generate .exrc file that you can remove if you are not using vim.
+A Powershell script to set a layout and build projects using msvc cl compiler.

 ## Project layout
 this is the layout that will be generated.